 Here’s our guide through the process with a few hints on how to make it plain sailing.

-Medical claims can be trickier as you will need endorsement from a certified medical professional or institution.
+Medical claims can be tricky as you will need endorsement from a certified medical professional or institution.
 If you have a sales message or offer you will need to fill out a Retail Substantiation Form with relevant pricing, offer end dates and T&Cs.
 It sounds daunting, but if you allow yourself a good 10 days in advance of filming there won’t be any surprises in the edit.

 Step 2: Consider the small print